Senior Leadership Team

 Maria Hill is the Human Resources Director.
 She provides guidance, innovation and leadership in directing, planning and managing all areas of the Human Resources Department.
 She is responsible for employee recruitment, on-boarding, staff compensation and benefits, organizational development, collaborative policy development and interpretation, evaluation system and employment record retention.
 Ms. Hill came to The Summit from Great American Insurance Group where she had been HR business partner/corporate recruiter since 2011.
 In that capacity, she recruited new talent, partnered with senior leaders to improve retention, served as point of contact for benefits and policies and coached managers and leaders on best practices and succession planning.
 Prior to that, she had served in recruiting, staffing and office management roles in Cincinnati businesses since 2004.
 She is pursuing a Master of Science in Executive Leadership and Organizational Change from Northern Kentucky University and has a Bachelor of Arts in Public Administration and Sociology from Miami University.
 Contact her via email or call (513) 871-4700 ext.
 277.

-Jim Jackson is the Development Director.
+Jim Jackson is the Chief Philanthropy Executive.
 He oversees efforts for all advancement, development and philanthropic programs at The Summit.
 He joined The Summit in 2012 after seven years as director of advancement at the Athenaeum of Ohio and 12 years at Xavier University where he was director of development and executive director of principal gifts and stewardship.
 He has bachelor's degrees in history and English from Xavier University.
 He serves on the boards of Magnified Giving, Our Lady of Light, Greater Cincinnati Performing Arts Society and Holy Spirit Center.
 He is a member of AFP (Association of Fund Raising Professionals), the National Association of Independent Schools, GCPGC (Greater Cincinnati Planned Giving Council), CASE (Council for the Advancement and Support of Education) and OAIS/NAIS (Ohio Association of Independent Schools).
 Contact him via email or call (513) 871-4700 ext.
 242.

 Mike Johnson is the Middle School Director.
 He returned to The Summit in 2011 after serving three years as principal of Our Lady of Grace Catholic School.
 Prior to that, he was a teacher at The Summit for nine years.
 He was senior religion teacher, coordinator of Upper School Community Service Program, faculty council moderator, Upper School curriculum coordinator, Student Leadership Team advisor, coordinator of crisis management and catechetical leader.
 He also served for seven years as director of formation, school counselor and pastoral administrator at St. Catharine Church.
 He has a bachelor's degree in theology from the University of St. Thomas, a master's degree in pastoral counseling and moral theology from the Athenaeum of Ohio and a master's degree in educational leadership from the University of Cincinnati.
 Contact him via email or call (513) 871-4700 ext.
 250.